ARM-software/acle/README.md

 ## Transitioning the ACLE specifications

 This is a work in progress.
-The document added to the repository will be referenced in this README file when added.
+Any document added to the repository will be referenced in this README file when added.

 ## List of documents